 Whether you're going to another country for work or leisure, chances are an EPSILONIAN is already there to greet you with open arms.

 The brotherhood and sisterhood that's formed during college years does not stop after graduation.
-We find ways to connect.
+We find ways to connect wherever we are.

 Yes, some of our brothers and sisters have topped board exams.
-But we are also driven to help each other to finally get that academic degree!
+But we are also driven to help each other to realize our educational aspirations!

 Climb mountains with your